The Document Object Model (DOM) is a representation of a document as a tree of nodes (e.g.,

 XML is, like SGML, a syntax framework for defining markup languages, and is a simplification of SGML.
 Unlike SGML, XML defined error handling – a syntax error must halt normal processing.
 It omitted many features of SGML, such as SHORTTAG and optional tags.
 This allowed for parsing documents without reading the DTD.
 DTDs were retained in XML to allow for validation, although better schema languages were developed later.
 In hindsight it would have been a good opportunity to drop DTD support from XML, as it complicates the parser quite a bit.

 text/html, which meant that browsers would use the HTML parser.
-The XHTML 1.0 specification had an appendix that specifies guidelines in how to write XHTML 1.0 documents while being compatible with HTML user agents.
+The XHTML 1.0 specification has an appendix that specifies guidelines for how to write XHTML 1.0 documents while being compatible with HTML user agents.
 For example, section C.2. says:

 Include a space before the trailing

 <img src="karen.jpg" alt="Karen" />.
 Also, use the minimized tag syntax for empty elements, e.g.